PublicDataWorks/verdad/prompts/Stage_3_analysis_prompt.md

 - **Context in English:**
   - Translate the three parts of the context into English.

+- **Context Accuracy:**
+  - Ensure that the `main` part of the context matches with the transcription in the provided metadata.

 ##### **H. Confidence Scores**

 - **Overall Confidence:**